-2.2.
 Acute PTZ-induced seizure model in mice

-All the procedures were performed according to the institutional animal care committee of the International Center for Chemical and Biological Sciences (ICCBS) (on January 7th, 2019, Animal study protocol was submitted to ICCBS/University of Karachi, Pakistan ethical committee and the application was accepted after revision on February 20th, 2019, protocol 2019-006).
-Seventy-six (76) male NMRI mice with weights between 20 and 24 g were chosen for the experiment.
+All the procedures were performed according to the institutional animal care committee of the International Center for Chemical and Biological Sciences (ICCBS).
+The animal study protocol was submitted to the ICCBS/Karachi University Ethical Committee (date: 20.02.2019, approval number: 2019-006).
+Seventysix male naval medical research institute (NMRI) mice with weights between 20 and 24 g were chosen for the experiment.
 Mice were sourced from ICCBS animal research facility.
-An experiment was conducted in the light of the daylight/darkness cycle at 25±2°C with appropriate moisture.
-Animals were brought into the experimental room 1 h prior to the start of the experiment for the acclimatization and separated into control and test groups.
-110 mg/kg body weight (b.w.)
-PTZ as convulsive dose was selected based on an acute crisis model.
-Mice were grouped together in batches of seven (07) mice for each dose and control.
-After acclimatization, the controls were treated with distilled water 10 mL/kg b.w. by intraperitoneal (i.p.).
-After 30 min, PTZ was injected to the animals and the seizure main stages development were observed.
-The extract ability to attenuate seizure threshold is indicated by absence of seizures at least 5 seconds (Atinga et al., 2015).
-For the tests with the extracts and fractions of M. inermis, the seven mice for each dose were subdivided into two sub-groups of three (03) mice for the first testand (04) mice for the additional test.
-During the first phase, if no major capacity was observed to mitigate the effects of pentylenetetrazol at a given dose, the additional test was not carried out.
-The following doses prepared in distilled water were considered based on data in the literature (Timothy et al., 2014; Atinga et al., 2015):
+An experiment was conducted in the light of the daylight/darkness cycle at 25 ± 2 °C with appropriate moisture.
+Animals were brought into the experimental room 1 hour before the start of the experiment for the acclimatization and separated into control and test groups.
+110 mg/kg body weight (bw) PTZ as convulsive dose was selected based on an acute crisis model.
+Mice were grouped together in batches of 7 mice for each dose and control.
+After acclimatization, the controls were treated with distilled water 10 mL/kg bw by intraperitoneal (i.p.).
+After 30 min, PTZ was injected into the animals, and the main stage of seizure development were observed.
+The extract ability to attenuate seizure threshold is indicated by absence of seizures at least 5 seconds (Atinga).
+For the tests with the extracts and fractions of M. inermis, the 7 mice for each dose were subdivided into two sub-groups of 3 mice for the first test and 4 mice for the additional test.
+During the first phase, if no major capacity was observed to mitigate the effects of PTZ at a given dose, the additional test was not carried out.
+The following doses prepared in distilled water were considered based on data in the literature (Timothy et al., Atinga):

-- ✓ Aqueous decoctate of leaves: 500, 300 and 150 mg/kg b.w.; - ✓ Additional fractions acetone+ ethyl acetate + butanol of leaves: 500 and 250 mg/kg bw.; - ✓ Stem bark ethanolic extract: 500 and 250 mg/kg bw; - ✓ Additional stem bark ethyl acetate + acetone fractions: 500 and 250 mg/kg b.w.; - ✓ Stem bark ethyl acetate fraction: 500 and 250 mg/kg bw; - ✓ Stem bark acetone fraction: 500 and 250 mg/kg b.w.; - Additional root barks ethyl acetate + acetone fractions: 500 and 300 mg/kg bw.

-For the test groups, the suitable dose of the extract was injected by i.p. to the animals, then after 30 min, a convulsive dose of PTZ was administered and the delay in the onset of first myoclonic jerk (FMJ) and hind limb tonic extension (HLTE) were observed and recorded for each animal.
-The flowchart of the whole study is presented in figure 4.
+•Aqueous decoctate of leaves: 500, 300, and 150 mg/kg bw;

+•Additional fractions acetone + ethyl acetate + butanol of leaves: 500 and 250 mg/kg;

+- •Stem bark ethanolic extract: 500 and 250 mg/kg bw; - •Additional stem bark ethyl acetate + acetone fractions: 500 and 250 mg/kg bw; - •Stem bark ethyl acetate fraction: 500 and 250 mg/kg bw; - •Stem bark acetone fraction: 500 and 250 mg/kg bw; - •Additional root bark ethyl acetate + acetone fractions: 500 and 300 mg/kg bw dose of PTZ was administered, and the delay in the onset of first myoclonic jerk (FMJ) and hind limb tonic extension (HLTE) was observed and recorded for each animal.
+The flowchart of the entire study is presented in Figure 1.